-To navigate away from a menu, it is typically necessary to press the escape button found on that menu.
-However, certain drop downs without a escape button, such as those found in the Auto Tune process, can be closed by touching anywhere on the screen outside of the menu.
-In general, if the menu has a escape button on it, the escape button must be pressed to exit the menu.
+To navigate away from a menu, it is necessary to press the return button.
+However, drop down menus can be exited by touching anywhere on the screen outside of the menu.

 Control Bar

 On the left edge of the screen is the Control Bar.
 At any given time, these buttons will have the following effect.